Development of Rheological Constitutive Modeling Method Using a Sparse Identification Algorithm: A Case Study for Extensional Flows: Abstract

 \section{Abstract}

 Deriving constitutive models (CMs) from numerical data has been an attractive approach as a systematic CM building method.
-One recent study is {\it Rheo}-SINDy, which extended the sparse identification of nonlinear dynamics (SINDy) method to the field of rheology.
+One recent study is {\it Rheo}-SINDy, which extended the sparse identification of nonlinear dynamics (SINDy) method to rheology.
 Although the {\it Rheo}-SINDy framework discovered an approximate CM from numerical data under shear flow, its versatility has not been investigated.
 To clarify its applicability to other types of flows, this study applied {\it Rheo}-SINDy to numerically generated data under extensional flow conditions.
 As baseline tests for extensional flow, we considered two problems: (i) whether the {\it Rheo}-SINDy framework can reproduce the famous Giesekus model from data generated by that model, and (ii) whether it can derive an approximate CM from data generated by a dumbbell model with a finite extensible nonlinear elastic (FENE) spring.
-For problem (i), we confirmed that {\it Rheo}-SINDy can identify the exact expression of the Giesekus model.
-For problem (ii), the Rheo-SINDy framework discovered a relatively simple expression of the approximate CM by manually designing the library matrix based on rheological knowledge.
-This identified CM can reasonably predict extensional rheological properties, including an extrapolation region.
-These findings demonstrate the fundamental validity of using {\it Rheo}-SINDy in extensional flow. \\ \textbf{Key Words:} \\Viscoelastic fluids / Mesoscopic model / Constitutive modeling / Data-driven method / Sparse identification
+For problem (i), we confirmed that {\it Rheo}-SINDy can identify the exact expression of the Giesekus model under extensional flow.
+For problem (ii), the {\it Rheo}-SINDy framework discovered a relatively simple expression of the approximate CM by manually designing the library matrix based on rheological knowledge.
+The identified approximate CM can reasonably predict extensional rheological properties of the FENE dumbbell model, including an extrapolation region.
+These findings demonstrate the fundamental validity of using {\it Rheo}-SINDy under extensional flow. \\ \textbf{Key Words:} \\Viscoelastic fluids / Mesoscopic model / Constitutive modeling / Data-driven method / Sparse identification